muratk5n/thirdwave/en/README.md

 ---

 Woke went broke..
-Ghostbusters 2016, Herminator: Woke Faith, bombed.
+Ghostbusters 2016, Herminator: Woke Fate, bombed.
 Recent Marvel TV shows are mostly terrible.
 There is the one-off ok movie, but that doesn't cover up the implosion of *The Eternals*.